-NB 1 Attention is drawn to Note 6 below which will be relevant if an acceptance condition is to be fulfilled before the final closing date.
+NB 1 Attention is drawn to Note 6 below which will be relevant in determining whether an acceptance condition has been satisfied (or is capable of being satisfied) before the unconditional date.

 NB 2 It is a matter for the offeror and its advisers, in particular the receiving agent, to determine whether, for shareholders within CREST, an offer can be accepted (and the acceptance withdrawn) electronically without the need for an acceptance form.
 If so, the procedure to be adopted must be made clear in the offer document.